-No one likes an attorney who prioritizes billing over performance for their client.
-We hear horror stories of attorneys around town charging $500-$750 an hour for their services, and no end in sight for when a case will be resolved.
+No one likes an attorney who prioritizes billing over performance.
+We frequently hear horror stories of local attorneys charging $500 to $750 an hour with no end in sight and no clear path to resolution.

 Prepare and file petition (includes filing fee) - $2,500